celo-org/optics-monorepo/README.md

 The agents are setup to point at 2 environments at a time: `deployment` and `staging`.

 When agents are deployed to point at a new environment, they cease to point at the old ones.
 We **do not** continue to operate off-chain agents on old contract deploys.
 Contracts not supported by the agents will cease to function (i.e. messages will not be relayed between chains).

 Off-chain agents are **not** automatically re-deployed when new contract deploys are merged.
 Auto-redeploys will be implemented at some future date.

-**Coming soon**: The Optics team will maintain a document that will specify the contracts supported by the rust agents.
+The Optics team will maintain a document [here](./docs/agents/agent-operations) that will specify the contracts supported by the rust agents.